 - general background, applications, evidence and scientific research into iMBCT.

 Themes are presented interactively; participants are invited to bring in their own experiences and questions in working with (individual) mindfulness.

-After this workshop you will be able to teach iMBCT, having:
+After this Teacher Training you will be able to teach iMBCT, having:

 - a grounded understanding of the specifics of individual mindfulness, it’s do’s and don’ts, its answers and still open questions and issues;

 - arguments and knowledge for an informed choice between individual or group training in specific cases;